Join

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-The Garth Pleasure Grounds, located in Lingfield, Surrey, is a Grade II* listed house with a rich history dating back to the 18th century.
-The grounds offer a variety of attractions and events for visitors of all ages.
+The Garth Pleasure Grounds, located in Lingfield, Surrey, is a Grade II* listed house with a rich history and beautiful gardens.
+The grounds are open to visitors on specific open days and for private visits by arrangement.
+Below is a detailed summary of the opening times and events:

-- NGS Open Days: 3 and 10 May 2026, from 1 PM to 5 PM.
-Tickets are £10 per person, with children under 5 by donation.
-Tea, cakes, and live Tudor music will be available on some days.
+• NGS Open Days: Bluebell Nuttery and Spinney at The Garth Pleasure Grounds.
+Scheduled for 3 May 2026 and 10 May 2026, from 1 PM to 5 PM.
+Tickets are £10 per person, with children under 5 admitted by donation.
+Tea and cakes will be available, and there will be live singing and Tudor music on some days.

-- There is no on-site parking for open days.
-Visitors should refer to the contact section for parking details.
+• There is no on-site parking for open days.
+Visitors are advised to check the contact section for parking details.

 Free entry for Historic Houses members except on the days we open for the National Gardens Scheme.
 Entry for non-members is £10 for adults, children under 5 free.